htcardone/fluffy-chainsaw/README.md

   - Movie screen content loading and interactions
   - Movie screen navigation to the Movies screen

-All these tests are configured to run a [CI pipeline](https://app.bitrise.io/app/e2c65fd1f7dd8e85).
+All these tests are configured to run on a [CI pipeline](https://app.bitrise.io/app/e2c65fd1f7dd8e85).